dvatterott/stackex_sum/Data_and_Models/README.md

 ### 2/3/17
 Moved all items over 100mb ~/Insight/stackex_sum_noGit because these files are too big for github. :( Let me know if you want to use them.

+### 2/9/17
+moved some files here.
+* view_count_model.pkl is a linear regression of view_count on answer score. basically how much does answer score increase with view count. used for removing variance associated with view count from answer scores.
+* lime_dict.pkl this is a dictionary with the words the best discriminate between helpful and unhelpful answers on this question (using rnn model)-   http://stackoverflow.com/questions/3501382/checking-whether-a-variable-is-an-integer-or-not
+* lime_dict_train.pkl is a work in progress, but so far its the words the best discriminate between helpful and unhelpful answers from about 1000 answers (these use the library lime. check out Interpreting Model_trainingset.ipynb for how this was generated. uses rnn model.)
+* answers_model_likes.pkl are data depicting what answers my model tends to choose as helpful.
+Not in terms of the words, but in terms of the highest scored answer on the page vs the lowest scored answer.
+Check out what_answers_my_model_likes.py for how this was created and ""plots.ipynb for plots with this data.